joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 as layers or lines.
 I’m a huge Python fan, but I’m firmly in the ggplot camp over Matplotlib/Seaborn.
 Matplotlib mimics a Matlab interface which feels entirely unintuitive in Python.

+The graphs below aren’t great by the way.
+I’ll explain the problems with the graphs so **please don’t take these as examples of perfect or amazing graphs.** They’re not.
+I mostly wish to demonstrate how to use ggplot step by step.
+Professor Cohen’s visualization lecture discusses the flaws of specific graphs.
+Check his Rmd/lecture out to gain an intuition on creating informative graphs.

 Anyway\!
 I’ll write a very basic guide to using ggplot.
 Check out the [documentation](https://ggplot2.tidyverse.org/) if you wish to learn